Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Introduction

-This paper focuses on two-channel FIR PR filter banks, which have yielded significant applications to date (e.g., digital image coding) and have proven amenable to nonlinear algebraic methods.
-For instance, in~\cite{Bris:10:GLS-I,Bris:10b:GLS-II} the author developed a group-theoretic approach to lifting for two-channel filter banks belonging to the two main classes of linear phase FIR PR filter banks, the whole-sample symmetric (WS, or odd-length) and half-sample symmetric (HS, or even-length) classes~\cite{BrisWohl06}.
-This was done in the group of {unimodular} Laurent polynomial matrices, following~\cite{DaubSwel98}.
-It was shown that factoring linear phase filter banks using linear phase lifting filters produces factorizations that are \emph{unique} within corresponding ``universes'' of lifting factorizations, which the author called \emph{group lifting structures}.
-These uniqueness results were used in~\cite{Bris:13b:TIT} to characterize the unimodular WS group up to isomorphism as a free product of upper- and lower-triangular lifting matrix groups, with a semidirect product by a group of diagonal gain-scaling matrices.
-It was also shown that the class of unimodular HS filter banks, which is \emph{not} a group, can nonetheless be partitioned into \emph{cosets} of such groups.
-An overview of this research is in~\cite{Bris:13:FFT}.
+We shall focus on gaining a deeper understanding of the two-channel case, which has yielded significant applications to date such as digital communications coding and which informs our understanding of the more difficult $M$-channel case.
+The two-channel case has also proven amenable to nonlinear algebraic methods.
+After serving on the JPEG standards committee (ISO/IEC~JTC1/SC29/WG1) the author developed a group-theoretic approach to lifting for two-channel unimodular linear phase FIR PR filter banks~\cite{BrisWohl06,Bris:10:GLS-I,Bris:10b:GLS-II}.
+Surprisingly, it was shown that factoring linear phase transfer matrices using linear phase lifting filters produces elementary matrix decompositions that are \emph{unique} within ``universes'' of factorizations that the author called \emph{group lifting structures}.
+These uniqueness results were used~\cite{Bris:13b:TIT} to characterize the group of unimodular whole-sample symmetric (WS, or odd-length linear phase) filter banks up to isomorphism.
+It was also shown that the class of unimodular half-sample symmetric (HS, or even-length linear phase) filter banks, which is \emph{not} a group, can nonetheless be partitioned into \emph{cosets} of similar groups.
+An overview is given in~\cite{Bris:13:FFT}.

+The present paper is the author's response to Daubechies and Sweldens~\cite{DaubSwel98}, who sacrificed causality to exploit nonuniqueness of \emph{Laurent} polynomial division.
+A time-dependent operator is called \emph{causal} if its output at time $t$ depends only on input data received at times prior to $t$; i.e., the operator does not need to ``see into the future'' to compute its output.
+A discrete-time FIR filter or filter bank is causal if its transfer function is \emph{polynomial} in $z^{-1}$ since terms with positive powers of $z$ would indicate a dependence on ``future'' inputs.
+The transfer functions of noncausal systems are given by \emph{Laurent} polynomials in both $z$ and $z^{-1}$.
+Causality is physically necessary for ``realizing'' engineering systems that operate continuously on streaming input, but it also has advantages in computing contexts that enjoy random access to preloaded memory.